SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Arrays store a given number of dataelements having the same datatype.
 Structs are comparable to tuples, with the difference of using named entries whose order is irrelevant during transport.

-For ranges and precisions see `SECoP Issue 42: Requirements of datatypes`_.
 The limits, which have to be specified with the datatype, are always inclusive, i.e. the value is allowed to have one of the values of the limits.
 Also, both limits may be set to the same value, in which case there is just one allowed value.